lsst/dp1_lsst_io/docs/tutorials/portal/portal-102-1.rst

     :name: portal-102-1-1
     :alt: The Portal UI with a spatial query for bright objects set up.

-    Figure 1: The Portal UI set up for a simple cone search query for bright objects near in the selected region.
+    Figure 1: The Portal UI set up for a simple cone search query for bright objects in the selected region.

 **1.2.
 Convert UI to ADQL query.**
 Click on the button labeled "Populate and edit ADQL", located bottom-center in Figure 1.